 Because Quantity Surveyors spend all their time looking at plans and talking to builders they are much closer to the real cost of building.
 This includes how labour rates vary by region, and changes in the costs of materials.
 Estimating construction costs using a Quantity Surveyor is therefore a much more accurate way to check your building costs than doing it yourself.
 And the detailed information they will give you will mean you understand your project’s costs much more clearly.

 N.B Having accurate, actionable information early on, in the pre-construction phase of your project can often also help reduce your design costs, by preventing costly re-designs or new planning applications.

 Step 3 – Trim or Refine your Design to Save Costs

 Use the information you get from your report to help you build more cost-effectively.
 Having a line-by-line estimate early in the design stage will help you understand where and how you can trim your designs – or your specifications – to cut your construction costs.
-This task is something your experienced Quantity Surveyor can help you with, and is a useful exercise even if you have not gone over budget!
+This task is called value engineering and is something your experienced Quantity Surveyor can help you with, and is a useful exercise even if you have not gone over budget!

 Estimating Construction Costs is a Wise Investment

 As you can see, engaging an experienced, RICS regulated Quantity Surveying team such as CLPM is a wise investment.
 You will get a much better level of financial control over your project – both in the pre-construction and construction phase of your project.